 about it or if it was reported to the police, and if so a crime number.
 Any follow up, or insurance claim made, is also recorded.

-- In the unlikely event of a terrorist attack, we follow the advice of the emergency services with regard to evacuation,
+- In the event of a terrorist attack, we follow the advice of the emergency services with regard to evacuation, medical

-medical aid and contacting children's families.
-Our standard Fire Safety and Emergency Evacuation Policy will be followed and staff will take charge of their key children.
-The incident is recorded
+aid and contacting children's families.
+Our standard Fire Safety and Emergency Evacuation Policy will be followed and staff will take charge of all children.
+The incident is recorded when the threat

 - In the unlikely event of a child dying on the premises, for example, through cot death in the case of a baby, the